This guide outlines how to use Tor Browser on Linux.

 Using Tor Browser Anchor link

-A new window will open with a green bar that illustrates Tor Browser connecting to the Tor network.
+A new window will open with an orange bar that illustrates Tor Browser connecting to the Tor network.

 The first time Tor Browser starts, it might take a long time; but be patient, within a minute or two Tor Browser will open and congratulate you.